surveydown-dev/sdstudio/README.md

 ## sdstudio

-The `sdstudio` package provides companion Shiny applications that support the [surveydown](https://surveydown.org/) survey platform.
-It transforms the typical code-heavy survey creation workflow into an accessible GUI interface, making it easy to create, preview, and manage surveys without extensive programming knowledge.
+The `sdstudio` package is a companion Shiny app that support the [surveydown](https://surveydown.org/) survey platform.
+It transforms the typical code-heavy survey creation workflow into an accessible Graphical User Interface, making it easy to create, preview, and manage surveys without extensive programming knowledge.

 ## Installation